saidskander/holberton-smiling-school/README.md

-# Implement a design from scratch
+# Implement a design with bootstrap

-#### this project is a web page.with all HTML/CSS/Accessibility/Responsive design knowledges.
+#### this project is a web page.with all HTML/CSS/Accessibility/bootstrap/Responsive design knowledges.

 ## Project concept: